OasisDigital/angular-enterprise-example/README.md

 [![Build Status](https://travis-ci.org/OasisDigital/scalable-enterprise-angular.svg?branch=master)](https://travis-ci.org/OasisDigital/scalable-enterprise-angular)

-## Work in progress

 This is a work in progress.
-Likely to have many changes over time, particularly as all of the tools improve.
+It is likely to have many changes over time, particularly as all of the tools improve.

 ## Goals